Pace Title VI Policy

 of Civil Rights within 180 days after the alleged discrimination:

-The EEO Officer shall maintain a log of Title VI complaints received from this
+The Title VI Liaison shall maintain a log of Title VI complaints received from

-process which log shall include the date the complaint was filed; a summary of
+this process which log shall include the date the complaint was filed; a summary

-the allegations; the status of the complaint; and actions taken by Pace in response
+of the allegations; the status of the complaint; and actions taken by Pace in

-to the complaint.
-Should Pace receive a Title VI complaint in the form of a formal
+response to the complaint.
+Should Pace receive a Title VI complaint in the form

-charge or lawsuit, the General Counsel shall be responsible for the investigation
+the General Counsel shall be responsible for the investigation and maintaining